Toggle mobile menu visibility

 Parking across driveways

-• Civil Enforcement Officers also have powers under the Traffic Management Act (2004) to enforce against vehicles that are parked across a dropped kerb.
-They will only do this if permission from the householder is given in advance in writing and this will be applied to any vehicle (including the residents) parking.
+• Contact civil enforcement officers by reporting it to parking operations.
+They can enforce against vehicles parked across dropped kerbs.
+They will only do this if the householder gives permission in advance in writing.
+They will apply the enforcement to any vehicle (including the residents) parking.

 Parking on pavements and obstructions